Digital Nomad Gear and Equipment: 25 Essential Items

 Discount code alert: If you want to save further on your Holafly eSIM plans, you can use our code FREAKINGNOMADS to get 5% OFF on all your future eSIM purchases and top-ups.

-24. Multi-currency bank account - Wise
+24. Multi-Currency Bank Account - Wise

 Traditional banks are tailored to those living in one country, at one fixed address with predictable monthly incomes and expenses.
 They’ll also regularly offer poor exchange rates and you’ll be charged a foreign exchange fee when using your debit card abroad.
 A multi-currency bank account allows us to save multiple currencies, minimize transaction fees, and benefit from real-time exchange rates for the best deals on their spending.